ksafranski/avow-ci/README.md

 and dev shops, specifically designed for JavaScript projects.

 Avow is built for customization - creating continuous integration (and deployment) that fits your specific need.
-It's easy to hack on and makes it simple to crete solutions that fit your needs.
+It's easy to hack on and makes it simple to create solutions that fit your needs.

 ## Requirements